lachstr/lachstr.github.io/_posts/2020-04-08-airplane-boarding-simulation.md

 There are 100 passengers about to board a plane.

-The first passenger to board sits in someone else's seat
+The first passenger to board sits in someone else's seat, maliciously - **not a random seat**.

 Each following passenger;